 In early 2009, Indian Trail began the Parks Master Plan process.
 As a community that experienced tremendous growth over the past decade, Indian Trail has recognized the need for parks and recreation opportunities within the Town.
 The Parks Master Plan assesses, identifies and recommends a recreation implementation strategy for the community.
 The Parks Master Plan process has been one of public participation and input and is heading for adoption in late 2009.
 The Plan is funded by the ½ cent park allocation fund the Indian Trail Town Council started in 2008.

 Indian Trail Selects ABC Board

-On February 25, 2010, the Indian Trail Town Council appointed three persons to the newly established Indian Trail Alcoholic Beverage Control Board.
-The selection was based on each applicant’s interest in public affairs, good judgment, knowledge, ability, and good moral character.
-There were 13 highly qualified applicants interviewed for the three Board positions.
+On Feb.
+25, 2010, the Indian Trail Town Council appointed three persons to the newly established Indian Trail Alcoholic Beverage Control Board.
+The selection was based on each applicant’s interest in public affairs, good judgment, knowledge, ability and good moral character.
+There were 13 highly qualified applicants who interviewed for the three Board positions.